 The Three Guardsmen – This name was given in Old West literature to describe the three effective U.S. Deputy Marshals, Bill Tilghman (1854-1924), Chris Madsen (1851-1944), and Heck Thomas (1850-1912).
-In 1889, this trio began the “cleaning up” of Indian Territory, which at the time, was known as a wild and lawless place.
+In 1889, this trio began the “cleaning up” of Indian Territory, which was a wild and lawless place at the time.
 Working under Judge Isaac Parker in Fort Smith, Arkansas, the three men arrested more than 300 outlaws in the next ten years and killed many others.
-Their main claim to fame was their relentless pursuit of the members of the Doolin-Dalton Gang, eliminating many of them systematically, and apprehending those that would surrender.
+Their main claim to fame was their relentless pursuit of the members of the Doolin-Dalton Gang, eliminating many of them systematically and apprehending those that would surrender.

 Zan L. Tidball – A U.S. Marshal assigned to Arizona Territory on July 18, 1882, Tidball replaced Crawley P. Dake, who had been heavily criticized after the Gunfight at the O.K.
-Corrall in Tombstone, Arizona in October, 1881.
+Corral in Tombstone, Arizona in October 1881.
 Though Tidball, who was from the east, came well recommended and had previously served as a Department of Justice Examiner, Arizona leaders were not impressed and were not happy to have an “outsider” placed within their midst.
-In fact, the Arizona Miner complained, “Whey he was appointed is more than we can say.”
-Soon after his appointment, he made a powerful enemy in San Carlos Indian Agent, Joseph C. Tiffany, who would later accuse Tidball of various misdeeds including bribery.
+In fact, the Arizona Miner complained, “That he was appointed is more than we can say.”
+Soon after his appointment, he made a powerful enemy in San Carlos Indian Agent Joseph C. Tiffany, who would later accuse Tidball of various misdeeds, including bribery.
 During his tenure, Tidball was tasked with picking up Geronimo on a murder warrant from the Army, to whom the Indian Leader had surrendered.
-However, Tidball was tricked by a young lieutenant and Geronimo got away.
+However, Tidball was tricked by a young lieutenant, and Geronimo got away.

 Tom Tucker – A cowboy, lawman, and gunman, Tucker seemingly best-liked using his shooting skills in feuding.
 While working with the Hash Knife Outfit in Arizona, he got involved in the Pleasant Valley War until he was nearly killed in a shoot-out.
-After he recovered, he then made his way to Tularosa, New Mexico, where he hired on with cattle baron, Oliver Lee, and soon got caught up in Lee’s feuds with area ranchers.
-Somewhere along the line, Tucker also worked as an under sheriff in Santa Fe, New Mexico.
-He died in Texas
+After he recovered, he made his way to Tularosa, New Mexico, where he hired on with cattle baron Oliver Lee and soon got caught up in LLee’sfeuds with area ranchers.
+Somewhere along the line, Tucker also worked as an undersheriff in Santa Fe, New Mexico.
+He died in Texas.